datawire/ambassador-docs/docs/emissary/1.13/howtos/consul.md

 ## Consul connector and encrypted TLS

-Ambassador Edge Stack can also use certificates stored in Consul to originate encrypted TLS connections from Ambassador Edge Stack to the Consul service mesh.
-This requires the use of the Ambassador Edge Stack Consul connector.
+$productName$ can also use certificates stored in Consul to originate encrypted TLS connections from $productName$ to the Consul service mesh.
+This requires the use of the $productName$ Consul connector.
 The following steps assume you've already set up Consul for service discovery, as detailed above.

-1. The Ambassador Consul connector retrieves the TLS certificate issued by the Consul CA and stores it in a Kubernetes secret for Ambassador Edge Stack to use.
-Deploy the Ambassador Edge Stack Consul Connector with `kubectl`:
+1. The $productName$ Consul connector retrieves the TLS certificate issued by the Consul CA and stores it in a Kubernetes secret for $productName$ to use.
+Deploy $productName$ Consul Connector with `kubectl`:

    ```
    kubectl apply -f https://www.getambassador.io/yaml/consul/ambassador-consul-connector.yaml